public-law/war-crimes-explorer/README.md

 Interactively enter facts and discover the applicable international laws.

 ## Status: First rough code and looking for assistance.
+Volunteers and paid contributors are welcome, depending on experience.

 I have a background in Expert Systems, and so that's my first idea for implementing the Explorer.
 **I'm open to any ideas for implementing this.**